EPCCed/2026-03-02-Fortran-intro/_episodes/00-connecting.md

 ## Purpose

 Attendees of this course will get access to the ARCHER2 HPC facility.
-You will have the ability to request an account and to login to ARCHER2 before the course begins.
-If you are not able to login, you can come to this pre-session where the instructors will help make sure you can login to ARCHER2.
+You will have the ability to request an account and to log in to ARCHER2 before the course begins.
+If you are not able to log in, you can come to this pre-session where the instructors will help make sure you can login to ARCHER2.

-Note that if you are not able to login to ARCHER2, and do not attend this session, you may struggle to run the course exercises as these were designed to run on ARCHER2 specifically.

 ## Connecting using SSH